kasia-basia/kast/README.md

 Please note that this is a work in progress.
 My plans for this app include adding Firebase authentication, enabling the user to compose their own list of favourite podcasts and adding pagination in the episodes listing.

 ### Tools used:
-Development: React, React Router, Sass, Axios
+Development: React, React Router, Sass, Axios <br>
 Design: Affinity Designer